rematocorp/trello-integration-action/README.md

 Manually move the card to this Trello list.
 [How to find list ID.](https://stackoverflow.com/a/50908600/2311110)

 NB!
-Will override any other list-id setting, ignoring pr state.
+It will override any other list-id setting, ignoring PR state entirely.

 #### 8. `trello-move-to-merged-list-only-on-merge`